adobe/aquarium-fish/README.md

 The current API could be found in OpenAPI format here:
  * When the Fish app is running locally: https://0.0.0.0:8001/api/
  * YAML specification: https://github.com/adobe/aquarium-fish/blob/main/docs/openapi.yaml

+Also check `example` and `tests` folder to get more info about the API usage.